brisacoder/pyodide-express-server/README.md

 npm test
 ```

-**Requirements:** The Python tests require a virtual environment with `requests` and other dependencies.
+**Requirements:** The Python tests are managed with `uv` which automatically handles dependencies and virtual environments.
 See [TESTING.md](TESTING.md) for detailed testing documentation.

 ## Contributing
 We welcome contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.